nice-digital/global-nav/README.md

 **TL;DR;** to run the project locally, do the following:

 - install [Node 14+](https://nodejs.org/en/download/) or latest LTS version.
 Or even better, use [Volta](https://volta.sh/) to use the Node version pinned in package.json.
-- run `npm i` on the command line to install dependencies
+- run `npm ci` on the command line to install dependencies
 - run `npm start` on the command line
 - navigate to http://localhost:8080/ in a browser.